Which place is cheaper, Rome or Bratislava?

 Both Rome and Bratislava are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Bratislava because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Rome this time of year.

 The weather in Bratislava can be very cold.
 In the winter, Bratislava is much colder than Rome.
-Typically, the winter temperatures in Bratislava in January are around 2°C (36°F), and Rome is about 8°C (47°F).
+Typically, the winter temperatures in Bratislava in January average around 2°C (36°F), and Rome averages at about 8°C (47°F).

 Bratislava usually receives less sunshine than Rome during winter.
 Bratislava gets 65 hours of sunny skies, while Rome receives 127 hours of full sun in the winter.